Visiting Calke Abbey with your dog

 Refreshments for you and your dog

-Dogs are also welcome to sit with you while you enjoy a treat or some refreshment in the restaurant and café courtyards.
+Dogs are also welcome to sit with you while you enjoy a warming cuppa or something to eat in the restaurant and café courtyards.
+You can even buy a frozen yoghurt for you dog – we stock Frozzys in the café, which will go down a treat with your four-legged friends.

-Just outside the restaurant courtyard there are hitching posts and water bowls for your dog.
+Just outside the restaurant courtyard there are tethering rings and water bowls for your dog.
 You will also find water bowls outside the café and plenty of shaded eating areas.

 Leaving your dog unaccompanied